pedronm/100-days-of-code/r1-log.md

 ::Portuguese
 Não fiz muito hoje infelizmente, mas faltam quatro videos do tutorial.
 Aprendo sobre o problema de font do phaser.

+## R1D11

+::English
+More of the tutorial(almooost there), i've readed the phaser documentation and catched more assets.

+::Portuguese
+Mais do tutorial(quaaase lá), estudei a documentação do Phaser e peguei mais alguns assets.